Plusnet Mobile review 2017

 Limited choice of plans

 Although some customers might be pleased with a relatively small array of choice, Plusnet's SIM-only options are limited.
 There are just four plans to choose from, starting from £5 per month for 500MB of data, 250 minutes and 500 texts, and ranging up to £15 for 4GB of data, unlimited minutes and unlimited texts.
+However, if you are an existing Plusnet broadband customer, you will benefit from getting double data across all plans.

 It's also worth noting that Plusnet Mobile does not offer pay-as-you-go plans at all – the only option is SIM-only.
 Nor are there any handset with pay monthly deals available.